u1i/yoisho-developer/pages/about.md

 ---
 ### About Yoisho

 Yoisho is, of course, not a real bank.
 It's an Open Banking playground with APIs from the [Yoisho project](https://github.com/u1i/yoisho).
+We hope you enjoy the APIs and learn a lot about them.

  [What does Yoisho mean?](https://www.japantimes.co.jp/life/2013/03/25/language/yoisho-a-word-to-move-mountains-and-smaller-things/#.W2a6mv4zbMI)